vvinston/functional-helpers/README.md

 ## Usage

-The toolkit provides a facade class for the basic usage of the features, called _Functions_.
-Expect the extraordinary setups this util class is capable to create most of the necessary instances.
+The toolkit provides two facade classes for the provide access to the features, called _Functions_ and _Predicates_.
+Setting up and decorating functions might be done by calling static methods on these.
+The implementation classes are not directly reachable.

 ## Flavors